csebooks/java-programming/content.en/standard-library/jdbc/setup.md

 ### JDBC Driver

-We'll use the `H2 database` for this example.
+We'll use in-memory and embedded database `H2 database` for simplicity.
+In realtime projects you will be using clinet server databases like `postgress`.

 Add the following dependency to your `pom.xml`:

 ```xml
 <dependency>